Culture of Uganda

 The Baganda are the largest single ethnic group in Uganda.
 They occupy the central part of Uganda which was formerly the Buganda Province.
 They are found in the present districts of Kampala, Mpigi, Mukono, Masaka, Kalangala, Kiboga, Rakai, Mubende, Luwero, Wakiso, Ssembabule, and Buikwe.
 They are a Bantu-speaking people and their language is called Luganda.

 In the north, the Lango and the Acholi peoples predominate, who speak Nilotic languages.
 To the east are the Iteso and Karamojong, who speak a Nilotic language, whereas the Gishu are part of the Bantu and live mainly on the slopes of Mt.
 Elgon.
 They speak Lumasaba, which is closely related to the Luhya of Kenya.
 A few Pygmies live isolated in the rainforests of western Uganda.

+Traditional culture

+Ugandan traditions include folk music, dances, foods, clothing, and building styles, among others.

+In Northern Uganda, particularly the Lango sub-region, a healing ritual called child-cleansing ceremony is conducted to restore the lost manhood of a child.
+In this ceremony, both the child and mother spend 3 days in a grass thatched house.
+Traditionally, they are tasked to drink sweetened millet porridge.
+As the 3 days elapse, both the mother and child sit at the door entrance with a company of paternal brothers.
+This is believed to restore the lost manhood after the healing ritual is performed.
+The Acholi people and Lango people have their unique dances, such as Larakaraka and Bwola for Acholi, and Okeme/Abuda for Lango people.

+In Western Uganda, there is the Empaako naming system where the indigenous communities of Batooro, Banyoro, Batuku, Banyabindi, and Batagwenda identify traditional names that match different seasons, times, and clans, among others.
+Other traditions include dances, namely Entogoro and Ekitagururo, performed by traditional dancers.

+Eastern Uganda has traditional practices such as the Imbalu circumcision ceremony from the Gisu people in the Mbale District, and Karamoja herders who traditionally move to many places in search of water and pasture for their animals.
+Central Uganda is known for traditional dances such as Bakisimba, Nankasa, and Muwogola, which are inspired by their daily life.

 Religion

 Christians make up 85.2 percent of Uganda's population.
 There were sizeable numbers of Sikhs and Hindus in the country until Asians were expelled in 1972 by Idi Amin, following an alleged dream, although many are now returning following an invitation from President Yoweri Museveni.
 Muslims make up 12 percent of Uganda's population.